 Line 23 - Fixed dollar minimum tax - Determined by your New York receipts.
 See Fixed dollar minimum tax schedule on page 5 to determine the applicable fixed dollar minimum tax.
-The fixed dollar minimum tax may be reduced for short periods.
+Eligible qualified New York manufacturers should also mark an X in the box on line N. The fixed dollar minimum tax may be reduced for short periods.
 See Short periods - proration of fixed dollar minimum tax and maintenance fee on page 5 for the appropriate reduction for short periods.